tt-isv-org/scc/article/details.md

 The key concepts include:

-* To enable accessing protected resources, a deployer writes a deployment manifest for the pod that specifies:
+* To enable accessing protected functions, a deployer writes a deployment manifest for the pod that specifies:
   * A security context (for the pod and/or for each container) requesting the permissions needed by the application.
 This includes privileges, access control, and capabilities.
   * And a service account that the deployer expects to be able to grant these permissions.
 * For the request to be granted, the administrator must assign a security context constraint (SCC) that grants these permissions to the service account.
 The SCC can be assigned directly to the service account, or ideally via an RBAC role.